mlflow/recipes-classification-template/README.md

 Note that iteration will likely involve filling in the optional `FIXME`s in the step code files with your own code, in addition to the configuration keys.

+### Productionization
+Once the model under development has reached desired quality, one may programatically run the adapted recipe to either reproduce the model consistently, or train a production model with different input data source (e.g. production dataset) via automated processes such as continuous deployment (CD).
+Below are recommendations for productionizing a recipe depending on its running environments:
+- [Local|CICD] Running the recipe via command line: `mlflow recipes run --profile {PROFILE}`
+- [Databricks] Creating a new notebook (e.g. `notebooks/databricks_prod.py`),
+               instantiate and run the entire recipe via `r = Recipe(profile=PROFILE); r.run()` with desired profile.

-## Reference
+## Reference Guide
+Below is a visual overview of the MLflow Regression Recipe's information flow.
 <img width="710" alt="DAG" src="https://user-images.githubusercontent.com/78067366/200443468-bde64875-c3af-4e89-a36d-7b5b73297d51.png">

-This is a visual overview of the MLflow Classification Recipe's information flow.

 Model develompent consists of the following sequential steps:
 ```